 We probably aren’t telling you groundbreaking news when we say that more people have been finding as many reasons to get outside and breathe in the fresh air during the pandemic than they had in previous years.
 Shocker, right?

-In this article we want to talk about how you can accommodate more people on bikes, runners, and casual trail users and the boom in outdoor recreational activities that has been happening.
+In this article, we want to talk about how you can accommodate more people on bikes, runners, and casual trail users and the boom in outdoor recreational activities that has been happening.
 Additionally, we’d like to help you address higher visitor traffic and provide a more inviting space whether you are a commercial organization, a municipal recreation department, or a community builder (or someone else entirely).
-Benches make sense in a time when more people are trying to get outdoors than previous years.
-So let’s connect the dots to show how an increase in outdoor recreational activity leads to the importance of park benches, trail benches and picnic tables with seating.
+Benches make sense at a time when more people are trying to get outdoors than in previous years.
+So let’s connect the dots to show how an increase in outdoor recreational activity leads to the importance of park benches, trail benches, and picnic tables with seating.

-What’s not to love about an increase in biking around urban areas, parks, trails and throughout the landscape, regardless of where you live?
+What’s not to love about an increase in biking around urban areas, parks, trails, and throughout the landscape, regardless of where you live?
 Well, people like to be social, and they like to enjoy their recreational time, and sometimes bicycling isn’t just about racking up the miles and accomplishing austere goals for world speed records.
 You are getting a lot of free-time bike users, and more casual riders too.
-But there are also huge changes in the amount of walkers, hikers and runners that are now using trails and other pedestrian-focused infrastructure.
-Sure, biking is up, but so is outdoor recreation on a whole!
+But there are also huge changes in the number of walkers, hikers, and runners that are now using trails and other pedestrian-focused infrastructure.
+Sure, biking is up, but so is outdoor recreation as a whole!

 And as we mentioned before, it’s not just a bike boom though.
-People have been increasing outdoor workouts, walking and jogging too.
+People have been increasing outdoor workouts, walking, and jogging too.
 The numbers of hikers and trail users are up substantially.
-The numbers of families and individuals using public spaces for exercise and recreation are way up – These increases in numbers makes trails, parks and public infrastructure more relevant than ever.
+The numbers of families and individuals using public spaces for exercise and recreation are way up—these increases in numbers make trails, parks, and public infrastructure more relevant than ever.

 How do our outdoor recreational activities connect us?

-Older folks don’t want to feel uncomfortable on long walks, but those long walks help them to be healthy and relax, while still getting out and doing something fun.
-More outdoor seating like benches make sense for these folks.
+Older folks don’t want to feel uncomfortable on long walks, but those long walks help them to be healthy and relaxed, while still getting out and doing something fun.
+More outdoor seating like benches makes sense for these folks.

 Here are some of the Kay Park Benches that might make sense for your outdoor space